skynav/ttt/README.md

 `ant clean-build`

-Using the `clean-build` target will first clean (delete) previously built classes and artifacts, and then performs a `build`.
+Using the `clean-build` target will first clean (delete) previously built classes and artifacts, and then perform a `build`.

 The full set of (public) `ant` targets can be listed by using `ant -p`, which presently outputs the following: